joseph-montanez/PHPCartLoad/README.md

 This is still alpha and undergoing changes for a better API.
 The following is to change:

- - Move cart item fromArray to a factory
+ - Move cart item fromArray to a cart item factory
- - Move product getCartXXX to the cart item
+ - Move product getCartXXX to the cart item (Started)

 ## Examples